jassuwu/college8/20XW82 - DATA MINING/NotesOfSlides/README.md

 # what is this

 A more readable Data Mining `exam prep` resource.
 Generated in assistance with `GPT-4`.
+Might contain `halluces` 😩.

 # chronological order of the slides